rivierveiri/Ecommerce-Revenue-Analysis/README.md

 E-commerce businesses lose money when customers stop ordering or sign up without buying.
 I analyzed transaction logs using SQLite and Excel to find:
 1. High-value customers who became inactive.
 2. Users who signed up but never placed an order.
-3. Product performance and revenue rankings by category.
+3. Product performance and rankings by category.

 ## Dataset Structure
 Relational SQLite database using 4 tables: `Customers`, `Orders`, `OrderDetails`, and `Products`.